You are listening to the Sean Hannity Radio Show Podcast.

 And what did you think of the president's comments about Jeff Sessions?

-Well, look, th those are two different questions.
+Well, look, those are two different questions.

-Um second, uh I thought it was unfortunate.
+Second, I thought it was unfortunate.

-I think I know the president feels that way because he's told you that in private, he's told me that in private.
+I know the president feels that way because he's told you that in private.

 And I understand Trump's frustration.

-I don't even necessarily disagree with it, but I I think it sends a terrible signal to his own team.
+I don't even necessarily disagree with it, but I think it sends a terrible signal to his own team.

 First of all, why is he giving the New York Times a lengthy interview?

-Right now, how can that possibly be to his advantage?
+Where would that possibly be to his advantage?

-It never would well, I just turned down a Sunday Times cover piece, six thousand seven thousand words.
+Well, I just turned down a Sunday Times cover piece, 6,000, 7,000 words.

 Did I make the right choice?